 Imagine a bigger, better, more cinematic version of Star Fox 64.
 That’s Star Wars: Rogue Squadron.
 It packs an incredible punch in that little cartridge.

-It features voice acting, a wide variety of locations and ships, and plenty of arial combat.
-Rogue Squadron is a rare example of a game that offers serious depth, especially when compared to its successors on the GameCube.
+It features voice acting, a wide variety of locations and ships, and plenty of aerial combat.
+Rogue Squadron is a rare example of a game that offers serious depth, especially compared to its successors on the GameCube.

 Rogue Leader, the second game in the franchise, gets all the buzz and hype.
-That doesn’t mean the original isn’t worthy, either.
+However, that doesn’t mean the original isn’t worthy, either.
 It’s definitely worth your time, as well as some wishful thinking to see it appear on Nintendo Switch Online.

 It’s not the first Mario RPG, but it’s the debut of an iconic franchise.
 Paper Mario has always been an inventive series with a great cast of characters and gorgeous visuals.
-The game is also easily one of the best-looking Nintendo 64 games as well.
+The game is also easily one of the best-looking Nintendo 64 games.

 Its accessibility has been a point of conversation for sure, but I’d argue that it’s a selling point for the game.
-Paper Mario is a great pick-up and play RPG that allows players to explore their surroundings and enjoy the story without having to worry about grinding levels or difficult boss fights.
+Paper Mario is a great pick-up-and-play RPG that allows players to explore their surroundings and enjoy the story without worrying about grinding levels or brutal boss fights.

 Legend of Zelda: Ocarina of Time